-- Do we have an efficient and effective operating environment, aligned in support of our strategies? - Have we successfully deployed a discipline of continuous improvement? - Do we have the appropriate technology in place and are we optimizing it? - How can we improve our financial outcomes to generate additional operating capital?
+- Provide a consistent experience across our locations? - Standardize operations to reduce unwanted variability? - Share resources to hire the best people? - Are we effectively deploying a discipline of continuous improvement and leading practices across the system? - Have we standardized our technology platforms and are we optimizing them? - How can we improve our financial outcomes to generate additional operating capital?

-Clinical quality and safety: Reflecting the organization's commitment to reliable, consensusdriven, and evidence-based care at all times.
-Quality encompasses robust capability in defining practice standards (clinical and operational), managing clinical variation, and deploying necessary clinical leadership.
-In many respects, clinical quality and safety should be the board's prime objective.
+Clinical quality and safety:

+Reflecting the system's

+commitment to reliable, consensusdriven, and evidence-based care

+at all times.
+Quality encompasses

+robust capability in defining practice

+standards (clinical and operational),

+managing clinical variation, and

+deploying necessary clinical

+leadership.
+In many respects, clinical

+quality and safety should be the

+board's prime objective.